mkerin/LEMMA/README.md

 The phenotype has been simulated to have:
 - 2000 SNPs with non-zero main effects
 - 500 SNPs with non-zero GxE effects
-- GxE effects occur with a linear combination of two of the five environments (ie 2 are active).
+- GxE effects with a linear combination of two of the five environments (i.e. two are active).
 - SNP-Heritability of 20% (main effects) and 10% (GxE effects)

 #### Running the LEMMA variational inference algorithm